brennie/whodunnit-old/README.md

 }
 ```

-Currently, the only support database for production usage is PostgreSQL.
-SQLite
+Currently, the only support database is PostgreSQL.
+It is required for both
-is only recommended for testing.
+production and testing.

 ## Building & Running